growx-tech/frontend-exercise/README.md

 - Implement one additional minor feature of your choice to enhance the game experience.
 - Write unit tests for at least one component or page of your choice.
 - The project should pass **eslint** and **prettier** checks.
 You can run these checks using the scripts in [package.json](./package.json).

+## Submission Instructions
+1. Fork this repository to your own GitHub account.
+2. Implement your solution in the forked repository.
+3. Share the link to your fork with us when you are finished.